 Cabinet Hardware: Liberty Sophisticates Tapered Bow pulls in a satin nickel finish with matching cabinet hinges.

 Sink: Kohler Executive Chef under-mount sink in Almond.

 Garbage Disposal: Insinkerator Badger 5 – 1/2 HP

 Perhaps this North Modesto kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Perhaps you like the layout of your kitchen but you are ready for a completely new look and feel.
+We can help make this happen in just a few days and for an amazingly low price.

 Just click here to schedule your phone consultation using our online system.
 Or feel free to call us direct during business hours at 888-995-7996!

 Scott Monday is co-founder and CEO of kitchen & bathCRATE.
 Follow him today on Facebook, Google+ or Linked-In.